padiketeku/EarthObservation101-Practicals/Activity-10-Working with SAR Data.md

 # Activity 10: Working with SAR Data

-Synthetic Aperture Radar (SAR) is the manipulation of the movement of the remote sensing platform to prodice high resolution imagery.
-In this practical, you will search for and visualise Sentinel-1 SAR imagery.
+Synthetic Aperture Radar (SAR) is the manipulation of the movement of the remote sensing platform to produce high resolution imagery.
+In this practical, you will search for, visualise and interpret Sentinel-1 SAR imagery.
 You will validate the Sentinel-1 SAR imagery using optical imagery.

 ## Introduction